SNAP Benefits in Delaware: How to Apply and Qualify

 How to Check Your EBT Card Balance

-Check your balance using the ConnectEBT online portal, the Benny app, the phone number on your card, or an ATM receipt.
-These methods provide your current SNAP and cash balances anytime you need them.
+You can check your balance using the ConnectEBT online portal, the Benny app, by calling the number on your card, or by viewing your receipt after an ATM inquiry.

 Check Your Delaware EBT Balance